ababa831/seq2seq-practice/lstm-memo.md

                     - with information come from `gates`
                 - `Gate`: a way to optionally let information though
                     - ![Gate with a sigmoid output](https://github.com/ababa893/seq2seq-practice/blob/images/LSTM3-gate.png?raw=true)
+                        - Gate with a sigmoid output and a pointwise multiplication